Hendrix-CS/csci150/labs/pygame.md

 Create a new Python file called `face2.py` and enter your version of the Face class.

-Adapt the code from Step 2.1 to draw a `Face` at each location where the mouse is clicked, instead of drawing a simple circle there.
-You will need to have a `faces` list that stores each `Face` that is created by each mouse click.
+Copy the code from Step 2.1 into `face2.py`.
+Where that code appends a point to the `shapes` list, append a `Face` object instead.
+Test it out, and make sure it places a `Face` wherever you click.

 ### Step 2.3: Random Colors (1 point)

 Modify your code so that each `Face` placed is given a random color.
 To assign a random `Color`, create a list of all of the eligible colors.
-Then use `random.choice()` to select a color from that list every time a `Face` is placed.
+Then use `random.choice()` to select a color from that list every time a new `Face` object is created.

 ## Step 3: Movement (4 points total)